meisner technique for improvisers

 Steve has studied improv with Keith Johnstone, Charna Halpern from IO, Patti Styles from Improv Melbourne, Shawn Kinley from Loose Moose, The Annoyance, The Upright Citizens Brigade, Fooling with Jonathan Kay and Clown with Mick Barnfather.
 He has also studied Meisner with Salon Collective, City Lit, Act Up and Actor’s Temple.

 Steve regularly hosts Hoopla’s nights at The Miller, as well as performing, producing and directing various groups across the London improv scene.
 Steve also produces and directs Hoopla’s house team programme.

 He continues to support countless other shows that have popped up from Hoopla workshops and is influential in growing the UK’s improv scene.

 We have a variety of other advanced courses that would be suitable, the Truth in Comedy course is probably the most closely related.

 People with previous improv experience who want to learn and experiment with the mesiner tecnhique and apply it to improv.
 You don't need previous meisner experience, we'll cover that in the course.

 How much improv or acting should I have done before doing this course?

-While running online all we ask is that you have done at least our Beginners Improv Course or a similar amount somewhere else.
+At least our level 3 course or similar.
 This course is not suitable for people new to improv.